Providing Technology Tools and Training to Bridge the Digital Divide

 Kramden was born out of a father/son project initiated in June 2003 by Mark and Ned Dibner (“Kramden” is ‘Mark’ and ‘Ned’ spelled backwards).
 The idea came from Ned, then 13, who suggested to his father that they refurbish and fix older computers to donate to middle school honor-roll students in Durham, NC who could not afford home computers.
 From July 2003 through March 2004, over 90 personal computers and 50 monitors were donated by individuals and businesses allowing Mark and Ned to create and complete 50 computer systems to donate.
 These PCs were given to sixth, seventh and eighth grade students on the school honor rolls but who could not afford home computers.
 By May 2004, each honor-roll student in the school had a computer in their home.

-In the years since, Kramden has awarded more than 24,000 computers to deserving students across 78 of North Carolina’s 100 counties.
+In the years since, Kramden has awarded more than 28,000 computers to deserving students across 81 of North Carolina’s 100 counties.
 We have partnered with numerous schools, other non-profits and military aid organizations across the state to award computers to those in need.
-To date, we estimate that over 70,000 people have been positively impacted by a home personal computer.
+More than 2,500 students and adults have taken part in our education programs.

 Square feet of warehouse for refurbishing computers at KI headquarters